Unity-Technologies/ml-agents/docs/API-Reference.md

 # API Reference

-Our developer-facing C# classes (Academy, Agent, Decision and Monitor) have been documented to be compatabile with [Doxygen](http://www.stack.nl/~dimitri/doxygen/) for auto-generating HTML documentation.
+Our developer-facing C# classes (Academy, Agent, Decision and Monitor) have been documented to be compatible with [Doxygen](http://www.stack.nl/~dimitri/doxygen/) for auto-generating HTML documentation.